Sponsored Projects Accounting Home

-Research Accounting is the central, post-award accounting department reporting to the Office of the Controller, which in turn reports to the Office of the Chief Financial Officer at the University of Pittsburgh.
-Research Accounting is responsible for the central, post-award accounting, administration and management of sponsored projects at the University.
+Sponsored Projects Accounting is the central, post-award accounting department reporting to the Office of the Controller, which in turn reports to the Office of the Chief Financial Officer at the University of Pittsburgh.
+Sponsored Projects Accounting is responsible for central, post-award accounting, administration and management of sponsored projects at the University.
 Responsibilities include timely and accurate post-award accounting, financial reporting, invoicing, accounts receivable management and administration of sponsored project funds from account activation to account closing.
-To accomplish these responsibilities, Research Accounting works closely with the University’s Office of Research, principal investigators, deans, directors, department chairs, department administrators, central administrative offices, internal and external auditors and external representatives of federal and non-federal sponsoring agencies.
+To accomplish these responsibilities, Sponsored Projects Accounting works closely with the University’s Office of Research, principal investigators, deans, directors, department chairs, department administrators, central administrative offices, internal and external auditors and external representatives of federal and non-federal sponsoring agencies.
+To ensure a proper segregation of duties, Sponsored Projects Accounting is independent of the Office of the Provost, Office of the Senior Vice Chancellor of Research and the Office of Research.

-- Account Activation – establishing the sponsored project account in the University sponsored project financial accounting subsystem along with the related project budget and the appropriate award attributes in accordance with sponsoring agency regulations and requirements, and University policies and procedures
+- Account Activation – establishing the sponsored project account in the University sponsored project financial accounting general ledger subsystem along with the related project budget and the appropriate award attributes in accordance with the notice of award, sponsoring agency regulations and requirements, and University policies and procedures

-- Account Maintenance – processing ongoing changes to the sponsored project account throughout the life cycle of an account such as new project year add-ons, budget modifications, new subaccounts, changes in PI, changes of address, change of department, no-cost extensions, journal entries, monitoring early, overdrafted and unbilled accounts, etc.
+- Account Maintenance – processing ongoing changes to the sponsored project account throughout the life cycle of the account such as new project year funding changes, budget modifications, new subaccounts, changes in PI, changes of address, change of department, no-cost extensions, journal entries, etc.

 - Invoicing – preparing the majority of University sponsored project invoicing based upon the requirements of the notice of award in a timely and accurate manner